talkable/talkable-docs/source/integration/custom/integration_tag_manager.rst

 4. Make sure you don't have JS errors from code executed before Talkable.
 If there is some critical error, the browser may not be able to process Talkable scripts quickly.

-5. Implementing a custom domain for your integration won't directly increase its speed, but it will significantly reduce issues related to incognito mode.
+5. Implementing a custom domain for your integration won't directly increase its speed, but it will significantly reduce issues related to incognito mode and security policies blocking for third-party content.

 .. note::
    If you use GTM, you can add `priority <https://support.google.com/tagmanager/answer/2772421>`_ to the tag.
 The higher the priority, the quicker it gets loaded.